hugoabreu1002/mlopt/README.md

-# Hibrid Models
+# ML-OPT-IA-Algorithms

-Here I will keep my hybrid IA models
+Here I will keep the Algorithms that I wrote, or cool examples with packages that I found on web.

 ## Descriptions